University of Chester

 Assessment method

-Assessments are designed to encourage both academic skills and skills valued in the workplace.
-They include a combination of coursework and end-of-module examinations.
-Coursework includes essays and reports, data processing and presentations.
-The examinations vary, depending on the nature of the module, but may take the form of multiple-choice papers, essays, practical assessments and data handling questions.
+Assessments are designed to encourage both academic skills and skills valued in the workplace, and include a combination of coursework and end-of-module examinations.
+Coursework includes (but is not limited to) essays, reports, data processing and oral presentations.

 Professional bodies